 This guide will introduce the main concepts of PANEL model and the tools that are available for the public.
-The focus of this guide is practical implementation, not the theoretical background, and can give only the introduction to the vast amount of relevant information.
+The focus of this guide is practical implementation, not to describe the theoretical background, and can give only the introduction to the limited amount of relevant information.
 The more in-depth information can be found on several guidelines and guidebooks that are prepared for PANEL model and CEESEN network.
-These tools will be mentioned in different chapters and all the tools will be introduced in a dedicated chapter at the end of this guide.
+These tools will be mentioned in different chapters and all the tools will be introduced in a dedicated chapter 13 at the end of this guide.
+One of the main tools mentioned in this guide is the guidebook Advocating for Sustainable Energy in Central and Eastern Europe (CEESEN 2019).
+This is the main source of information about the PANEL model and will be referred as the Guidebook form now on.